Lowe's lays out plan to boost sales, eyes acquisitions

 “We are trying to push out ahead of the customer, out ahead of the season to be seen as differentiated in the marketplace, in a way that we really haven’t been,” Gfeller said.

-Additional reporting by Allison Martell in Toronto; Editing by Phil Berlowitz, Steve Orlofsky and Joseph Radford
+Additional reporting by Allison Martell in Toronto; Editing by Phil Berlowitz and Steve Orlofsky